digital-brew/create-plugin/packages/tailwindcss/src/controls/box-shadow-controls/README.md

 ```

-Finally, add the following styles to whatever file you're using as your global block css file.
+Add the following styles to whatever file you're using as your global block css file.
 I'm using a common.scss file in this structure:

 ```text
 plugin-name